The Insights Details side panel consists of three sections; Details, Dashboards, and People.

 When Can Edit is enabled, your member has the ability to create dashboard reports containing all your account data.
 To ensure that a member can only see data that applies to them, do not check this box.

-- Remove Member—The Remove Member (“ ”) button removes a member from the current Access Group, but does not permanently delete them from your account.
+- Remove Member—The Remove Member (“ ”) button removes a member from the current Access Group but doesn't permanently delete them from your account.

 - Add a person—This is a predictive text field that will start offering member suggestions based on the letters typed.